csairlie/AutoControl/README.md

-# AutoControl - Script to enable automation for SelfControl on MacOS
+# AutoControl - Script to enable automation for SelfControl

 ## Installation
 - Download autocontrol.applescript from the GitHub repository